 Eat a Clean Diet.
 This means eating fruits, vegetables, fiber, grains, and organic dairy and wild-caught fish.

 Take a detoxifying bath.
 Baths are known to help relax the body, but they can also detoxify the body.
-Detox baths with Epsom Salt can help relax muscles and reduce inflammation.
+Detox baths with Epsom salt can help relax muscles and reduce inflammation.
 Ask your doctor what types of herbs you can add to the bath to help detoxify your body.

 Another type of fertility cleanse available is the ayurvedic fertility cleanse which also uses a combination of herbs.
 This type of cleanse works on the principles that there are seven tissue layers in the body with our reproductive tissues being the final, most refined layer.
 All nutrition goes through each tissue later at about five days at each level.
 In order to cleanse out wastes and toxins from the final tissue layer, it typically takes thirty-five days.